brevdev/brev_docs/docs/README.md

 Your endpoint is saved and hosted!

-> **Webapp**: At the top of the code editor, you'll see the hoted URL.
+> **Webapp**: At the top of the code editor, you'll see the hosted URL.
 It's ready to go and be used in any app you're building.
 Go to "home" and you'll see all your endpoints, including this one.

 > **CLI**: You should now have a Brev directory at `~/GetBrev`.
 Creating a new endpoint will add a python file for the endpoint in that directory. `brev list` will get you the URLs for every endpoint.
 If something didn't work, make sure to login and initialize! `brev login` followed by `brev init`.